dylanlucyyc/plus15skywalk-be/readme.md

 The platform also features a basic Events section and news updates relevant to the +15 system.
 While real-time data is not available, the site simulates how future features like walkway closure alerts, traffic levels, and accessibility tools could be integrated.

 In future versions, +15 Connect could expand user profiles to include saved routes, accessibility preferences, and notification settings for event updates or closures.
+Additionally, I am also planning to implement the UI for the CMS system to further optimize the data input process.

 ---